-Often, you’ll quickly recognize the parent who uses the authoritarian style to raise their kids.
-They generally value obedience over all else and rarely give their child any say in how they are raised.
+Authoritarian Parenting: For parents who use the authoritarian style, they generally value obedience over all else and rarely give their child any say in how problems are dealt with.
 These types of parents will typically set rules that children must follow without question.
 If a child breaks a rule, they frequently punish rather than using a different form of discipline.
 This style of parenting can have negative consequences.

-Permissive parenting is generally defined by a lack of boundaries or guidance for kids.
+Permissive Parenting: Permissive parenting is generally defined by a lack of firm rules or guidance for kids.
 A parent may see the child as more of a friend, and their behavior will usually reflect that relationship.
-Utilizing the permissive style, parents are overall very tolerant and accommodating when it comes to what the child wants to do.
-And it’s not that they don’t care.
-They may actually be very present and available; but they often don’t help kids with self-regulating or maintaining discipline.
+Parents utilizing the permissive style may be overall very tolerant and accommodating when it comes to what the child wants to do.
+With this style, the parents may be caring and available, but they may not help kids with developing positive habits or good behavior.

-Uninvolved parenting is, in many ways, almost exactly what it sounds like.
-This parenting style typically applies to a parent who neglects to provide necessary emotional support or encouragement, fails to set rules or boundaries, and generally places very few demands on the child.
+Uninvolved Parenting: Uninvolved parenting is, in many ways, what it sounds like.
+This parenting style typically applies to a parent who may not provide necessary emotional support or encouragement, may not set rules or boundaries, and generally places very few demands on the child.
 Without proper parental guidance, the child is often left to figure things out on their own.

-Of the four styles, this one is the most highly recommended.
-Authoritative parenting is characterized by positive reinforcement, nurturing, respect for the child, and rationality.
-In other words, this type of parenting is a more moderate approach, taking positive qualities from the other styles and combining them.
-Authoritative parenting emphasizes good communication between children and parents as well as empathy towards your child’s emotions.
+Authoritative Parenting: Authoritative parenting is characterized by positive reinforcement, nurturing, respect for the child, and rationality.
+This type of parenting is a more moderate approach, taking positive qualities from the other styles and combining them.
+Authoritative parenting emphasizes good communication between children and parents as well as empathy toward the child’s emotions.
 It’s a balanced approach where you show interest in your kids’ lives, give them autonomy, and provide them with guidance.
-Research shows that children raised this way are more likely to become independent, academically successful, and well behaved.
+Of the four styles, this one is the most frequently recommended by experts.
+Research shows that children raised this way are more likely to become independent, academically successful, and well-behaved.

 Research-Backed Parenting Tips